-Studies report that children or adults who consume 100% orange juice are no more likely to be overweight or obese compared to those who do not consume orange juice.2,3 Observational data also has shown adults who consume 100% orange juice tend to have significantly lower body mass index (BMI), waist circumference, and body fat when compared to those who don’t drink orange juice.4 Furthermore, numerous clinical studies have reported no negative effects on BMI, waist circumference, body composition, or weight with consumption of 100% orange juice.5-10
+Studies report that children or adults who consume 100% orange juice are no more likely to be overweight or obese compared to those who do not consume orange juice.2,3,23,24,25,26,28 Observational data also has shown adults who consume 100% orange juice tend to have significantly lower body mass index (BMI), waist circumference, or body fat when compared to those who don’t drink orange juice.4,23,29 In adolescent boys, as 100% orange juice consumption increased, boys were less likely to be obese or overweight/obese compared to those who did not drink 100% orange juice.
+22

 100% Fruit Juice and Weight